Hashir-Jamil/LongBox/README.md

 ### View Profile

 Users can view their details on the profile page.
+This page will show all user profile information except for the password.

 ![ViewProfile](https://github.com/Hashir-Jamil/LongBox/assets/90640849/fad928eb-62cc-4983-9fed-c6845c5c25f0)

 ### Logout

-After usign the system, the user can logout and will be redirected to the login page.
+After using the system, the user can logout and will be redirected to the login page.

 ![Logout](https://github.com/Hashir-Jamil/LongBox/assets/90640849/524cf536-87cb-45e4-baa7-42e1e5f3523b)

+## Authors
+    Hashir Jamil
+    Ahan Bhargava
+    Mher Eric Gyuluman
+    Ali Sina
+    Dexter Sargent
+    Oscar Ye